|

 story here is actually fairly compelling because you were wrongfully imprisoned

-after falling in love with the beautiful princess of Perisa.
+after falling in love with the beautiful princess of Persia.
 After Minister

 Jaffar throws you in jail he offers the princess an ultimatum: marry him or